parsiya/parsiya.net/content/post/2019/2019-12-02-java-burp-1/index.markdown

 Now we can run the `exe` and debug our extensions.
 I have included a sample `.vmoptions` file in the git repository.

+**Note:** If you are using your main Burp instance, make sure to comment the code in the `.vmoptions` file after you are done.
+It might slow down your Burp instance.

+## Connecting to the Debug Port
 Next we have to launch the Java debugger in VS Code and connect to the debug port.
 Put a breakpoint on the `callbacks.printOutput(fileName);` line.
 Then select `Debug (menu) > Start Debugging` or press `F5`.